Faysal-MD/SQA-Sample-Works/Manual Testing/Test Case Writing/README.md

 # Test Case Writing

 Welcome to the **Test Case Writing** folder of our project repository.
 This section is dedicated to documenting test cases for software, ensuring that all functionalities are properly verified and validated.

-## Introduction

 The purpose of this folder is to maintain a comprehensive set of test cases for applications.
 Proper test cases help in identifying bugs, ensuring the software meets its requirements, and maintaining the quality of the product.

 ## How to Write Test Cases